 Our commitment to institutional effectiveness.

-No!
-Our mission is firm: “to train men and women for Christian service.”
+No. We've had one, laser-focused mission since 1942: we train men and women for Christian service.
 The college remains true to her focus as a single-purpose Bible college.
-The HLC evaluation teams that visited the school in spring 2016 and 2018 acknowledged that the institution is clearly committed to this mission.
+The HLC evaluation teams that visited the school in spring 2016, 2018, and 2020 all acknowledged that the institution is clearly committed to this mission.

-No. For example, the four-year Bachelor of Arts degrees from Ozark still requires a minimum of 56 credit hours in biblical education studies, 31 credit hours in professional education studies, and 38 credit hours in general education studies.
+No. For example, the four-year Bachelor of Arts in Christian Ministry degree requires a minimum of 56 credit hours in biblical education studies, 31 credit hours in professional education studies, and 38 credit hours in general education studies.

-Ozark has been accredited by ABHE since 1988 and remains committed to maintain their accreditation status with ABHE.
+Ozark has been accredited by ABHE since 1988 and remains committed to maintaining accreditation status with ABHE.
 In 2019, the institution was granted a ten-year reaffirmation by ABHE through 2029.

-HLC is a regional accreditation agency, while ABHE is a national accreditation agency.
-Both agencies are recognized by the U.S. Department of Education to accredit degree-granting colleges and universities.
+Until a change made by the Department of Education in February 2020, HLC was labeled a regional accreditation agency, ABHE, a national accreditation agency.
+The recent change makes both agencies “national” agencies, though the term “regional accreditation” is still widely used.
+Both HLC and ABHE are recognized by the U.S. Department of Education to accredit degree-granting colleges and universities.

-In order for Ozark Christian College to be recognized by the U.S. Department of Education, the institution must be accredited by either a regional or national accrediting agency.
+In order for Ozark Christian College to be recognized by the U.S. Department of Education, the institution must be accredited by either an accrediting agency.
 This allows students to have access to Title IV Student Financial Aid programs of the Higher Education Act.
-For example, during the 2015-16 year, students received $3.385 million through the institution’s disbursement of Title IV funds.
-Additionally, regional accreditation will assist students who desire to transfer credits from Ozark to other institutions or for graduates who are applying to graduate programs.
+Annually, students receive over $3 million through the institution’s disbursement of Title IV funds.

 Our commitment to institutional effectiveness.